brooklynrail/brooklynrail-platform/content/events/2020/09/anti-prison-activism-in-california-a-conversation-with-pete-brook.md

 event_platform:
   - zoom
 ---
-{{< image media="2020/09/common-ground-header-graphic-dark-background" size="sm" >}}

-Please join us for the fourth installment of *Common Ground*, featuring a panel of prison activists in conversation with **Pete Brook**, writer and social justice curator behind *[Prison Photography](https://prisonphotography.org/)*, a curatorial project which analyzes the politics of visual culture and the American prison industrial complex.
+Please join us for the fourth installment of *Common Ground*, featuring a panel with **James King**, State Campaigner for the Ella Baker Center for Human Rights in Oakland, CA, and **Gregory Sale**, whose art brings together often opposed constituencies of the criminal justice system, both in conversation with **Pete Brook**, writer and social justice curator behind *[Prison Photography](https://prisonphotography.org/)*, a curatorial project which analyzes the politics of visual culture and the American prison industrial complex.

 We will close with a reading by poet **Mona Kareem**.